gunalgps/problem/README.md

-# problem
-smaller and beginer
+# problems that is solved